 Tom Flatau is Head of Real Estate at Setfords.
 At his last firm he was offered equity partnership – he turned it down to become a consultant.

-I normally start around 8.30am.
+How does your day begin?I normally start around 8.30am.
 Often I am able to work from home, in which case I only have to walk downstairs to get started.
 Of course I am often up in London for meetings, but remote working offers such flexibility that heading into the capital isn’t always necessary.

-I wanted the same ability to work for great clients doing high-value work but without the pressure.
+What prompted you to become a consultant?I wanted the same ability to work for great clients doing high-value work but without the pressure.
 When you work as a partner you do feel a great sense of responsibility – often your billing doesn’t just affect you but the firm as a whole.
 So every month you would get, “How much have you billed?”
 But working as a consultant there is none of that and I’ve got to say I’m much less stressed than I was.
 I also wanted more flexibility.
 It is a very demanding working day but you still have the ability to go and run an errand occasionally without feeling like you shouldn’t be doing that.

-My partner, Jane Lockyer, is also a consultant, so I knew what to expect.
+Was consultancy what you expected?My partner, Jane Lockyer, is also a consultant, so I knew what to expect.
 I still work very hard but it is different from a traditional law firm.
 If you think when you join you are going to get referrals left, right and centre, don’t join.
 Being a consultant is for the proactive lawyer.
 You have to be self-reliant – find much of the work yourself and keep clients happy.
 If you lose the work you have no work.
 But if you are the type who is self-reliant, you can be very successful.
 It gives you the flexibility to earn a substantial amount but not to work all the time.
 The beauty of Setfords is that I have been able to put together a team of consultant lawyers to serve my clients, just as I would have done in a traditional firm: company/commercial, banking, construction, planning, employment, and even immigration.

 I wanted the same ability to work for great clients doing high-value work but without the pressure.

-It is no different at all.
+Managing large-scale, high-fee deals means more than one lawyer involved, how does that work with the consultancy model?It is no different at all.
 I go into the firm’s London office if I need to.
 You have that option.
 But most legal work, even large projects with multiple lawyers, can be done remotely.
 I am sat here in my office near the sea, but it is no different from me being sat in an office in London.
 I have my phone, dictaphone, computers, intranet system, internet, and access to all of my documents on the screen.

-There was certainly an initial affect for certain – people wanted to let the dust settle to see if an appetite would still be there.
+Has your work in Real Estate become more difficult post-Brexit?There was certainly an initial affect for certain – people wanted to let the dust settle to see if an appetite would still be there.
 But I spoke to an overseas client and he said London is never going to be an issue – if people want to invest in Europe it is going to be the UK because that is where they see the best return.
 I don’t think Brexit has had a massive effect.
 The age-old problems of not enough sites and sellers having unrealistic expectations about what they can expect to sell for remains though.

+How did your clients react when you left a traditional firm?They were very happy because I had outgrown the firm I was with.
+I needed a wider compliment – high quality lawyers in multiple disciplines.
+That’s what my clients wanted and that’s what Setfords offers.
 If I need a plot sales team then they will bring in that team.
 If I need corporate help, I’ve got it.
 If I need construction help I’ve got it.
 And these are lawyers who want to do good work for you.
 I introduced one of my clients to a construction lawyer within the firm and he saved them £800,000.
 So you can imagine how happy they are.

 It gives you the flexibility to earn a substantial amount but not to work all the time.

-It is a much more exciting prospect than being at a traditional large firm when you sit there as one of however many people having your own ideas but not being able to put them forward because others don’t agree.
+What have been the greatest benefits of being a consultant?It is a much more exciting prospect than being at a traditional large firm when you sit there as one of however many people having your own ideas but not being able to put them forward because others don’t agree.
 I like the fact that the CEOs are open to suggestions as to what should be done.
 They are dynamic and proactive.
 They are excited about what is going on.

-You have got to keep clients happy.
+What are the challenges of being a consultant?You have got to keep clients happy.
 Without them you have nothing.

-No. I am earning more now than I would have been as an equity partner.
+You were offered equity partnership at your last firm, do you have any regrets about turning that down and becoming a consultant lawyer instead?No. I am earning more now than I would have been as an equity partner.
 The fee-share split at Setfords is very generous.
 The truth is you can still be a major player as a consultant, but you are also more in control of your career.
 Most days I can take time out to go and walk our dog Griffin on St George’s golf course before going back to work.
 Life as a London lawyer simply did not allow for that.

-I like to finish around 6.30pm and have a nice glass of red, but I am available at any time with my clients so I could be on the phone at 10pm.
+How does your day end?I like to finish around 6.30pm and have a nice glass of red, but I am available at any time with my clients so I could be on the phone at 10pm.
 But that is a small price to pay for the life I enjoy.